eaton/fyi-api/README.md

 | Jekyll                |         | markdown  |           |           |           |
 | Movable Type          |         | sql       |           |           |           |
 | Drupal                |         | sql*      |           |           |           |

+## Some philosophical points

+- Making an all-encompassing archive of one's own stuff is technically interesting, and psychologically risky.
+It's probably good that a lot of old stuff died, because most of our hot takes are trash.
+I solve that by archiving everything and adding a layer of 'destinations', each of which can have their own logic for publishing or ignoring stuff in the repository.
+- Original content should be preserved in as close a form to its original one as possible.
+All of the migrations have a 'cache' step where data is turned into pre-parsed JSON files.
+Separating and grouping the data differently (i.e., splitting huge everything-from-2020.xml files into separate ones) is fine at that stage, but any *changes* to the data happen later.
+That makes it possible to back up the cache for later re-processing, even if the source of the cached data is lost.
+Canonical examples include remapping URLs, fixing broken and/or horrifying HTML, translating between HTML, Markdown, and plaintext, etc.
+- Enormous media files, if they still exist in their 'original' location, should be archived and backed up but the remote links should be preserved as long as VC funded cloud services are giving everybody piles of free storage and bandwidth.
+  Don't look a gift server in the mouth, but keep a local cache handy.
+- This tool is for making a *repository of stuff one person created*, not a universal everything archive.
+An edge case is the parent/reply relationship.
+If the user wrote a comment on a post, archiving the original post for context might make sense.
+If the user wrote a post and other people commented on it in its original location, preserving those comments probably makes sense, too.
+The Twitter importer handles this by attempting to cache quote-tweeted tweets before the service makes that impossible, and may eventually try to cache tweets-being-replied-to for the same reason.
+The Metafilter importer caches the *original post* that a user's comment lived on, but makes no attempt to preserve the whole discussion thread. [pause] Ah, shit, we probably could actually.
+Hmmm.